Ratio of Debt to Income

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after you have paid your other recurring debts.

-In general, conventional mortgage loans require a qualifying ratio of 28/36.
-FHA loans are less restrictive, requiring a 29/41 ratio.
+Usually, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing (this includes loan principal and interest, PMI, homeowner's insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (including loan principal and interest, PMI, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
-Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+Recurring debt includes credit card payments, vehicle loans, child support, and the like.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing